GDC Investigations

 • Criminal convictions or cautions

-• Concerns raised by the Care Quality Commission (CQC) (Regulatory Compliance)
+• Concerns raised by the Care Quality Commission (Regulatory Compliance)

 Initial Assessment

-All concerns submitted to the GDC are first reviewed during an initial assessment stage.
-At this point, the GDC decides whether the concern meets the threshold for further investigation.
-Many cases are closed at this stage with no further action.
+The GDC first conducts an initial assessment to determine whether the concern meets the threshold for further investigation.
+Many cases are closed at this stage.

 Case Examiners Stage